Healthy Homes Assessment Te Aro

 Home Assessments Te Aro for Rental Properties

-There are many things you should look for when conducting a house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a variety of concerns to check in an house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
 Some examples include:

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling can have a significant impact for landlords and property managers.
-For expert guidance, contact us today and book your rental properties home evaluation.
+The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling can be significant for property owners and landlords.
+For professional guidance, contact us today to schedule your rental properties house evaluation.

 home assessments for rental properties